-Traffickers tend to gravitate toward communicating with their victims through WiFi-based messaging apps (rather than through traditional texting) due to these apps' anonymous nature, which makes it harder for law enforcement to track them - and which makes teens more comfortable with sharing personal information.
+Traffickers tend to gravitate toward communicating with their victims through WiFi-based messaging apps (rather than through traditional texting) due to these apps' anonymous nature, making it harder for law enforcement to track them - and which makes young app users more comfortable with sharing personal information.

-In addition, traffickers prefer this method of communication because it can be accessed on any device with WiFi connectivity, including tablets, laptops, even deactivated and "burner" cell phones.
+Traffickers also prefer this method of communication because it can be accessed on any device with WiFi connectivity, including tablets, laptops, even deactivated and "burner" cell phones.